EricssonResearch/v2x-self-revocation/simulation/README.md

 # Build application from source
 make build

-# Run application locally with Docker compose for debugging
+# Run application locally with Docker compose
 make run_docker
 ```

 Check [docker-compose.yml](./docker-compose.yml) and the [.env](./.env) file for
 more details.

+**NOTE 1:** With Docker Compose, the application might not be able to run
+correctly due to multicast not being properly supported.
+We recommend running
+with docker only to verify that all containers start correctly.

-**NOTE:** to run your freshly built images on Kubernetes (see below), you need
+**NOTE 2:** to run your freshly built images on Kubernetes (see below), you need
 to either (1) build the images on _each_ node, or (2)  push them to a container
 registry, e.g., Docker Hub.
 You will also need to update the resource files
 under `res/` accordingly, to point to your images.